pfq/PFQ/INSTALL.md

 For example, to install pfq.ko and pfqd:

-`runhaskell Build.hs install pfq.ko pfqd --buildType=Release`
+`runhaskell Build.hs install pfq.ko pfqd --build-type=Release`

 ## Build the software in sandbox!